Hendrix-CS/csci150/labs/doublets.md

 ## Description

-[Charles Lutwidge Dodgson](http://en.wikipedia.org/wiki/Lewis_Carroll) (aka Lewis Carroll), who is most famous for his novel "Alice in Wonderland," introduced a puzzle called Doublets in an article for *Vanity Fair*.
+[Charles Lutwidge Dodgson](http://en.wikipedia.org/wiki/Lewis_Carroll) (aka Lewis Carroll), who is most famous for his novel "Alice in Wonderland", introduced a puzzle called Doublets in an article for *Vanity Fair*.
 His rules description is as follows: